bigoa-gach/pixelate/README.md

 # pixelate
 Code to pixalate an image, also returning two collections with information like each pixel position and potential lego brick 1x1 design ID (please i know this doesn't make any sense just read the README im sorry)

-_I haven't started this but i will eventually._
+_I haven't started this but i will eventually. all images created in microsoft paint >:)_

 [//]: # (what)